Penetration Testing

 The Need for Penetration Testing

-There are different types of Pen Testing methodologies tailored to suit specific objectives and needs.
+There are different types of penetration testing methodologies tailored to suit specific objectives and needs.
 For example, network pen testing focuses on assessing vulnerabilities within network infrastructure such as routers and firewalls.
 Web application testing evaluates the security posture of web-based applications like online banking platforms or e-commerce websites.

 Regardless of its type, Penetration Testing plays a critical role in helping organisations stay one step ahead in today's ever-evolving threat landscape.
 It provides an opportunity to identify weaknesses before they are exploited by cybercriminals while also offering recommendations for strengthening overall security posture.